deliveroo/deliveroo.engineering/_posts/2020-06-08-testing-kafka.md

 allow(consumer).to receive(:poll).and_return(message)
 ```

+This is fine most of the time, and a lot of languages have a verified double that ensures compatibility as far as the method call is concerned.
+However even instance doubles don't guarantee that the responses are compatible with the underlying object.

-This is fine most of the time, but I recently found myself writing code that made use of a few public but not particularly well trodden APIs in a pre 1.0 kafka library.
+I recently found myself writing code that made use of a few public but not particularly well trodden APIs in a pre 1.0 kafka library, where breaking changes are to be expected in both the method definition and the structure of the responses.
 I was concerned that my stubbed tests would continue to pass even if an API changed, so I introduced a running kafka and zookeeper instance to my tests and it was easier than I expected.

 To get the instances running firstly define your kafka and zookeeper instances in a docker compose file: